-To date, our sources of cash have been limited primarily to proceeds from the private or public placement of our securities and proceeds from our prior strategic collaboration with Teva, which terminated in April 2015.
+To date, our sources of cash have been limited primarily to proceeds from the private or public placement of our securities and reimbursement for custirsen-related development expenses from our prior strategic collaboration with Teva, which terminated in April 2015.
 In the future, we may seek to raise additional financing through private placements or public offerings of our equity or debt securities.
-Additionally, for so long as our non-affiliate public float does not exceed \$75.0 million, the amount of securities that we may sell pursuant to our shelf registration statement on Form S-3 will be limited.
-We may be limited by the amount of authorized capital currently available to us and cannot be assured that an increase in our authorized capital will occur.
 We cannot be certain that additional funding will be available on acceptable terms, if at all.
 To the extent that we raise additional financing by issuing equity securities, we may do so at a price per share that represents a discount to the then-current per share trading price of our common stock and our stockholders may experience significant dilution.
 Any debt financing, if available, may involve restrictive covenants, such as limitations on our ability to incur additional indebtedness, limitations on our ability to acquire or license intellectual property rights and other operating restrictions that could adversely affect our ability to conduct our business.